-- The Future of Aquafeeds: A Report of the NOAA/USDA Alternative Feeds Initiative.
+- The Future of Aquafeeds: A NOAA/USDA Alternative Feeds Initiative Report

 The purpose of the initiative is to accelerate the development and use of alternative dietary ingredients that will allow the global aquaculture industry to grow without putting unsustainable pressure on industrial fisheries, while maintaining the important human health benefits of diverse aquaculture food products.
 Although the production of fish meal and fish oil has been relatively constant for decades, supplies of industrial fisheries are limited, and cannot support increased demand from a growing aquaculture industry.
 Finding alternatives is critical to the long-term sustainable growth of aquaculture in the United States and abroad to meet projected increases in consumer demand for safe, high quality farmed aquatic foods.

 - Fishmeal and Fish Oil Facts and Figures

 Seafish.
 (2018).
 Fishmeal and fish oil facts and figures.
 Sea Fish Industry Authority.
 Grimsby, United Kingdom.
 35.

 This report pulls fishmeal and fish oil data from sources like FAO to provide information on import and export by country and a historical look at uses.
 Note: Seafish is a non-departmental public body set up to support the UK seafood industry.